ETHZ-RobotX/SuperMegaBot/docs/robot-operation/HowToConnectToSMB.md

 nmcli connection up
 ```

 **You should connect to the SMB with your own username.
-Username is your group number**.
+Username is your team number**.
-*Example: For group 1, the username is group1*
+*Example: For team 1, the username is team1*
 {: .smb-info }